OGGM/oggm/docs/inversion.rst

-To compute the initial ice thickness :math:`h_0`, OGGM follows a methodology largely inspired from [Farinotti_et_al_2009]_, but fully automated and relying on different methods for the mass-balance and the calibration.
+To compute the initial ice thickness :math:`h_0`, OGGM follows a methodology largely inspired from [Farinotti_et_al_2009]_, but fully automated and relying on different methods for the mass balance and the calibration.

 Basics
 ------